 Why is it so hard to stop the burn?

 Capsaicin is an active component of chile peppers and is an oil.
 Washing with soap and water doesn’t stop the heat because oil-based capsaicin does not dissolve in water.

 The key to stopping the heat is to neutralize the pepper oil.

 Below are a few solutions that I hope will work for you.
 Honestly, it can be quite difficult to stop the capsaicin burn, so you may have to try the techniques below several times to get relief.

-Water only spreads the fire so don’t wash your hands until you neutralize the heat.
-The burning sensation after cutting chile peppers comes from oils that coat the skin and are very hard wash off.
-Simple soap and water doesn’t always do the trick.
+The burning sensation after cutting chile peppers comes from oils that coat the skin and are very hard to wash off.
+Soap and water alone don’t always do the trick.
 Below are some solutions to neutralize the hot pepper oil.

 (1) Rubbing Alcohol/Dish Soap Combo: I’ve had the most success with rubbing alcohol & dish soap.
-Isopropyl alcohol is a solvent, meaning it is a dissolver of dirt and oil.
+Isopropyl alcohol is a solvent, meaning it is a dissolver of dirt and OIL.
 What I do is douse my hands with rubbing alcohol, then wash them with dish soap.
-Repeat 2 times.
-This never fails me!
+Repeat as many times as needed to stop the burn.

 (3) Soak in Corn Starch: Starch draws the oil out of the skin and can help to neutralize it.

 (4) Vinegar: Rinse your hands with vinegar, which is an acid.